nordseele/nordhat/hardware/notes.md

 ![alt text](https://github.com/nordseele/nordhat/blob/master/hardware/images/oled_detail.jpg "bend the legs of the oled")

-### You should solder the various connectors and mount the standoff h8 BEFORE soldering the Oled sdisplay
+### You should solder the various connectors and mount the standoff h8 BEFORE soldering the Oled display

 ___
 ## Buttons and encoders